junxit/us-congress-bills-117/metadata.md

 - 2022-03-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-03-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 376 - 47 (Roll no. 89). (text: 3/28/2022 CR H3883-3884)
 - 2022-03-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 376 - 47 (Roll no. 89).(text: 3/28/2022 CR H3883-3884)
+- 2022-03-30 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.